MolSSI-Education/python-package-best-practices/_episodes/setup.md

 ```

 You should do this for every Python file or project that you open in VSCode.
+Once you have correctly set your Python environment, VSCode can analyze your code as you write it.
+VSCode will be able to check that certain libraries are installed in your environment or that functions are being called correctly.

 ## Downloading Workshop Materials<a name="materials_download"></a>